-Not only did the contracts contradict themselves, but they differed from my client’s experience of what happened in practice.
-Basically, the contracts are a tick-box process for an internal system but then get shoved into a drawer.
-Clearly, not a sign of a mature contract process…
+Not only did the contracts contradict themselves, but the process didn’t reflect what happened in practice.
+These contracts have become a tick-box for an internal system, but once signed are just shoved into a drawer.

-However, when we got into the nitty-gritty, it turned out that many of the processes that would normally entitle their company to say payment, extensions, more money for variations, interest on late payment and so on, were dreaded conditions precedent (see this blog for what that means).
+When we got into the nitty-gritty, it turned out that many of the processes that would normally entitle their company to say payment, extensions, more money for variations, interest on late payment and so on, were dreaded conditions precedent.

 It shall be a condition precedent to any payment becoming due under this Subcontract that the Subcontractor shall have [complied with seven separate requirements*]